phu0ngng/nccl/doc/source/api/types.rst

   Set to a positive integer value.
 By default, NCCL will automatically determine the best number of CTAs based on the system configuration.

+ .. c:macro:: commName

+  Specify the user defined name for the communicator.
+  The communicator name can be used by NCCL to enrich logging and profiling.

 .. _ncclsiminfo:

 ncclSimInfo_t